 French Onion Dip is probably my all time favorite dip for snacking.
 This is a much healthier version than the Lipton soup mix, yet just as tasty!
-It also has a Paleo, Whole30, and dairy free option!
+It also has a dairy free option!

 You do have some options here.
-My original goal here was to make it with clean and soy free ingredients, but there is also a dairy free option too, making it paleo and Whole30!
+My original goal here was to make it with clean and soy free ingredients, but there is also a dairy free option too, making it paleo and Whole30 if that's what you need!

 - Onions